katugtug/katugtug.github.io/wm/convergence-menoth/1-surprise-attack.md

 title: 1 Surprise Attack
 ---

+# Convergence of Cyriss vs Protectorate of Menoth: Scenario 1: Surprise Attack on The Temple of the Broken Fist

 Northern Bloodstone Marches.

 In the dead of night, the Convergence of Cyriss arrives from seemingly nowhere.
 Living machines of the 9 Harmonics, reason given form.
 They stride towards the Temple of Broken Fist, seeking the ancient relics buried deep below.
 What are they after?